richarddun/richarddun/README.md

 Over the years I've dabbled in everything from game development to terminal utilities, and more recently, Agentic AI projects with pydantic-ai.

 ### 🧰 Pinned Projects
+- 💸 **Budget Buddy** - an Agentic interface to YNAB for AI assisted budget assistance, including read/write operations to a budget.
 - ⚕️ **Llogos** - a novel LLM assisted personal web page customizer (prototype, wip)
+- 🤖 **Entourage** - an early integration prototype with GPT3.5 (build with Kivy as standalone application)
 - 🐉 **Alpha-Dragon** – a vintage experiment in Python turn based strategy game development in the terminal using ncurses
+- 📦 **zipper** – an early prototype 2D platform game built on Kivy
 - 🧪 **util** – a grab-bag of small utilities and terminal scripts
-- 📦 **zipper** – an early prototype 2D platform game built on Kivy
-- 🤖 **Entourage** - an early integration prototype with GPT3.5 (build with Kivy as standalone application)
-- 🌍 **Gists** - some scapy usage and basic ncurses use

-Most of what you'll find here is exploratory, built out of curiosity or necessity.
-Some projects are old, others unfinished — but all are part of the learning process.

 I’m always tinkering.